iptizer/swiss/README.md

 kubectl run -it --restart=Never --rm --image=iptizer/swiss swiss -- /bin/bash
 ```

-Or the deployment/ daemonset within this repo may be used.
+Deployment/ daemonset within this repo may be used.
 There are two versions provided:

-* swiss (unprivileged)
+* Deployment: swiss
-* swiss-host (Extended privileges with host mounted on pod.
+* DaemonSet: swiss-host (Extended privileges with host mounted on pod.
 Use with caution!)

 ```sh
 kubectl create ns troubleshoot